gradle/gradle/design-docs/build-initialisation.md

 ## Other potential stories

 * Better handle the case where there's already some Gradle build scripts (i.e. don't overwrite an existing Gradle build).
-* Add support for auto-applying a plugin, so that I can run 'gradle convertPom' in a directory that contains a pom.xml and no Gradle stuff.
+* Add support for auto-applying a plugin, so that I can run `gradle initGradleBuild' in a directory that contains a `pom.xml` and no Gradle stuff.

 # Migrating from Ant to Gradle

 * Infer the project model from the contents of the source tree (see below).
-* Generate a build.gradle that applies the appropriate plugin for the project type.
-It does not import the build.xml.
+* Generate a `build.gradle` that applies the appropriate plugin for the project type.
+It does _not_ import the `build.xml`.
-* Generate a settings.gradle
+* Generate a `settings.gradle`.
 * Generate the wrapper files.
 * Preconfigure the build comparison plugin, as appropriate.
 * Inform the user about the build comparison plugin.

+## User interaction

+1. User downloads and installs a Gradle distribution.
+2. User runs `gradle initGradleBuild` from the root directory of the Ant build.
+3. User runs the appropriate build comparison task from the root directory.
+4. User modifies Gradle build, directed by the build comparison report.

 # Migrating from Ant+Ivy to Gradle

 * Infer the project model from the contents of the source tree.
-* Generate a build.gradle that applies the appropriate plugin for the project type.
+* Generate a `build.gradle` that applies the appropriate plugin for the project type.
-* Convert the ivysettings.xml and ivy.xml to build.gradle DSL.
+* Convert the `ivysettings.xml` and `ivy.xml` to build.gradle DSL.
-* Generate a settings.gradle
+* Generate a `settings.gradle`.
 * Generate the wrapper files.
 * Preconfigure the build comparison plugin, as appropriate.
 * Inform the user about the build comparison plugin.